ChristineArnoldt/data-visualization/README.md

-Flight Data Analysis and Visualization for DSVS-2021-Eichin
+Flight Data Analysis and Visualization for DSVS-2021

+# Note
+Please note that the original datasets used in this project (which can be found here: https://www.kaggle.com/usdot/flight-delays) are not part of this repository.
+They need to be downloaded and saved in 'Data/original-kaggle-flight-data'.
+Then the 'clean.py' in 'Data/cleaning' can be run to create the sub-datasets that are used in this project.

 # Aufgabenstellung
 Sie finden unter in der folgenden Tabelle verschiedene Datensets.